sparisi/gym_gridworlds/figures/all_envs/GRIDS.md

-Unless stated otherwise, the agent must do `STAY` to get positive rewards in green tiles.
+The agent can move `LEFT`, `RIGHT`, `UP`, `DOWN`.
+By default, it has to do the action `STAY` in green tiles to collect positive rewards, unless stated otherwise.
+Negative rewards in red tiles are received for any action.
-Starting position is always the top-leftmost tile, unless the name of the environment has `RandomStart` or stated otherwise.
+The default starting position is the top-leftmost tile, unless the name of the environment has `RandomStart` or stated otherwise.
-Check [__init__.py](https://github.com/sparisi/gym_gridworlds/blob/main/gym_gridworlds/__init__.py) for more details.
+Check [__init__.py](https://github.com/sparisi/gym_gridworlds/blob/main/gym_gridworlds/__init__.py) for more details such has the default horizon length.

 ---